-In a culturally complex society such as that of Norway, the requirement for equal treatment irrespective of age, sex and ancestry is particularly important, as significant differences have been detected between various ethnic groups with regard to both disease prevalence and response to drug therapy (1).
-The proportion of patients in one particular population group who respond positively to a drug may differ from the proportion who respond positively in another group.
-This variation in drug response is to some extent genetically determined (1).
+In a culturally complex society such as that of Norway, the requirement for equal treatment irrespective of age, sex and ancestry is particularly important, as significant differences have been detected between various ethnic groups with regard to both disease prevalence and response to drug therapy (

 It is therefore conceivable that these characteristics apply not only to particular ethnic groups in their respective areas and countries of ancestry; they are also widespread in those who emigrate.
-This is true even though the prevalence of diabetes and macrovascular disease is affected to a large degree by lifestyle, living conditions and other factors that are brought about by migration (2–4).
-It is also well known that dietary ingredients can influence the efficacy of certain drugs (5).
+This is true even though the prevalence of diabetes and macrovascular disease is affected to a large degree by lifestyle, living conditions and other factors that are brought about by migration (

 We wished to elucidate whether the prevalence of cardiovascular disease, hypertension and/or hyperlipidemia differs in diabetes patients of African or Asian ancestry compared to Caucasians.
 We also wished to discover whether diabetes patients of African or Asian ancestry respond differently from Caucasians to drugs for the prevention of cardiovascular disease.